mantidproject/documents/Design/MoreFlexibleILiveListener.md

 ----------

 ILiveListener interface requires that an implementation takes only the instrument name and a network address to create itself.
 If these are not enough there is no way to pass additional information in.
-For external facilities, we need the ability to provide flexible listners via the plugin/dll mechanism offered via the dyanmic factories, that way custom dependencies can be managed by those external facilities and not added to all distributions of Mantid.
+For external facilities, we need the ability to provide flexible listeners via the plugin/dll mechanism offered via the dyanmic factories, that way custom dependencies can be managed by those external facilities and not added to all distributions of Mantid.

 How Things Currently Work
 -------------------------